boroda74/TagTools/README.md

 *Note:*

+Plugin's advanced features are very sophisticated and can be confusing, though basic ones are pretty simple to use.
+But you can disable almost any part of plugin functionality (of course, you can re-enable any part later).
+Disabling any plugin menu item in settings not only hides the menu item itself but also turns off the entire corresponding plugin functionality.

+*Note:*

 Pay attention to tool tips over buttons/fields in plugin windows.
+Use help: Tools> Additional Tagging & Reporting Tools> Help.

 ### Plugin adding/updating/removing